I want to start this out by defining the word stress:

 Know when to ask for help.

-Laugh, often – watch a funny movie, read a funny book, watch silly videos.
+Laugh, often – watch a funny movie, read a comic book, watch silly videos.
 Check out my Jokes page, for a few laughs.

 Learn to forgive – Here’s another helpful article you might like to read, Finding Happiness, Forgiveness, Joy & Purpose